pepperonas/AndroidDemos/sendjson/README.md

-# UdpConnection
+# SendJson

-This module shows how to make Android communicating with a Java server using the UDP protocol.
+This module shows how to send a JSON Object to a servlet.
+The JSON Object will be written to a file called out.txt

-## Structure
+## Structure & Setup

-The server module is located in `java_console_app`.
-Choose your favorite Java-IDE to import and run the sources inside.
+The server-side code is located in `php_server`.
+Use XAMPP to run the code inside `test.php`.

+Don't forget to alter the IP-address inside `MainActivity.java`.

+You may want to use `ifconfig` (macOS / Linux) or `ipconfig` (Windows) to get your IP-address.

+## Permissions

+`<uses-permission android:name="android.permission.INTERNET" />
+ <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`

+## Dependencies

+Add in the module gradle `useLibrary 'org.apache.http.legacy'`

 ## Contact